Preface

 We should not be surprised that we did not list any data types defined by a few trendy[7] third-party packages.
 We will later see that we can most often do without them.
 If that is not the case, we will become skilled enough to learn them quickly ourselves.

-I, Marek Gagolewski (pronounced like Maa’rek (Mark) Gong-o-leaf-ski), am currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, VIC, Australia, and an Associate Professor at the Systems Research Institute of the Polish Academy of Sciences.
+I, Marek Gagolewski (pronounced like Maa’rek (Mark) Gong-o-leaf-ski), am currently an Associate Professor in Data Science at the Faculty of Mathematics and Information Science, Warsaw University of Technology.

 My research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying their analytical properties, and finding out how people use, misuse, understand, and misunderstand methods of data analysis in research, commercial, and decision-making settings.
-I am an author of over 90 publications, including journal papers in outlets such as Proceedings of the National Academy of Sciences (PNAS), Journal of Statistical Software, The R Journal, Information Fusion, International Journal of Forecasting, Statistical Modelling, Physica A: Statistical Mechanics and its Applications, Information Sciences, Knowledge-Based Systems, IEEE Transactions on Fuzzy Systems, and Journal of Informetrics.
+I am an author of ~100 publications, including journal papers in outlets such as Proceedings of the National Academy of Sciences (PNAS), Journal of Statistical Software, The R Journal, Journal of Classification, Information Fusion, International Journal of Forecasting, Statistical Modelling, Physica A: Statistical Mechanics and its Applications, Information Sciences, Knowledge-Based Systems, IEEE Transactions on Fuzzy Systems, and Journal of Informetrics.

 In my “spare” time, I write books for my students: check out my Minimalist Data Wrangling with Python [27].
 I also develop open-source software for data analysis, such as stringi (one of the most often downloaded R packages) and genieclust (a fast and robust clustering algorithm in both Python and R).